jfbaldoza/tv-show-search-app/README.md

 ## Lessons Learned:

-Learned all about using API's, Axios and Fetch
+- Learned all about APIs
+- Using Axios to get date from APISs
+- Styling using SASS

+## Issues Encountered:

+Issue 1: Had a problem with the background image not initialing on github page.
+Resolved: Fixed by changing the relative path.